top of page

 IS IT SAFE FOR ME?
 WHO SHOULDN'T DRINK CACAO?

-For most people, cacao is very safe!
+Cacao is safe for most people, often ideal for those with a sensitive constitution who are wary of more intense medicines.
 However, there are some specific contraindications so please check below.

 Please note these ceremonies are for over-18s only.